 Auditing - we appoint independent auditors to visit our suppliers and evaluate working conditions and other ethical, social and environmental issues.
 Trained and accredited auditors use their experience and knowledge of national and local law and culture to gauge whether our Code of Conduct is being implemented and check for further legal or high-risk issues.
 We develop and track corrective action plans wherever audits suggest that a supplier is not achieving our standards.

 All three stages involve independent third-parties.
-All raw material and packaging suppliers to Mars Chocolate and Wrigley had been risk-assessed using this system.
+All raw material and packaging suppliers to Mars Chocolate and Wrigley have been risk-assessed using this system.
 The results are used to inform which suppliers require self-assessment, which should be audited, and which need hands-on support to meet our requirements.
-They are also used by our purchasing and responsible sourcing teams in their performance discussions with suppliers.
+They are also used by our purchasing and Responsible Sourcing teams in their performance discussions with suppliers.
 We continue to roll out the methodology across all business segments.
-An additional component of our responsible-sourcing program is our engagement with AIM-PROGRESS.
+An additional component of our responsible sourcing program is our engagement with AIM-PROGRESS.
 This is an industry forum of consumer goods manufacturers and suppliers assembled to enable and promote responsible sourcing practices and sustainable production systems.
 Mars participates on both the Leadership and Advisory Boards.

 Building internal accountability

 Supplier codes and standards provide little assurance unless they are integrated into day-to-day supply chain management.
 Our purchasing teams are supported by a global responsible sourcing Center of Excellence with representatives in each key buying geography: Africa, Asia Pacific, Europe and the Americas.
 Associates on this team work alongside buyers and suppliers to ensure a consistent and centralized approach to responsible sourcing across Mars.